nizamphoenix/DataEngineering/README.md

   - Require more than 4,000 partitions since BigQuery has a limit of 4,000 partitions for a partitioned table.
 No limit for the number of clusters in a table.

+### BigTable imports & exports:-
+- Dataflow templates are used to export data from Cloud Bigtable as Avro/Parquet/Sequence files and then import the data back into Cloud Bigtable.
+Also, CSV imports are available but exports aren't.
+- The Cloud Dataflow connector(part of beam sdk) for Cloud Bigtable is used.
+-